Date: Thursday, April 13, 2017

 Ancha de San Antonio #15

-Admission: $100 for non-members, $50 pesos for Literary Sala members.
-Complimentary Wine Reception.
+Admission: $50 pesos for Literary Sala members, $100 for non-members.
+Includes wine reception.
 Tickets available at the door.

 By Carole Schor

-Membership in the Literary Sala supports not only the literary life of San Miguel including scholarships for teens and reading projects for children in the campo, it also offers attractive benefits like reading groups, discounts at the monthly author readings, as well as discounts and priority seating at the Annual Writers’ Conference.
-A Membership Table will be available at the Sala event.
-It is also possible to obtain information and join online HERE.
+Membership in the San Miguel Literary Sala supports not only the literary life of San Miguel, including scholarships for teens and reading projects for children in the campo communities.
+It also offers attractive benefits including discounts at the monthly readings as well as discounts and priority seating at the annual Writers’ Conference.
+A Membership desk will be available for information and registration at the April 13 event.